Uses Lucas-Kanade method on two images and calculate the optical flow vector for moving objects in the image.

 Extends the cartooning example to include calculating a centroid and overlaying a centroid marker and text label on detected potholes.

 Design and implement a separable image filter, which uses fewer hardware resources than a traditional 2-D image filter.

-This model generates cartoon lines and overlays them onto an image.
-You can generate HDL code from this algorithm.
+Generate cartoon lines and overlay them onto an image.

 Use the Vision HDL Toolbox Histogram library block to implement histogram equalization.